 Join AAIA on

-11th International Symposium Advances in Artificial Intelligence and Applications (AAIA'16)
+13th International Symposium Advances in Artificial Intelligence and Applications (AAIA'18)

-The AAIA'16 will bring scientists, developers, practitioners, and users to present their latest research, results, and ideas in all areas of Artificial Intelligence.
-We hope that theory and successful applications presented at the AAIA'16 will be of interest to researchers who want to know about both theoretical advances and latest applied developments in AI.
+AAIA'18 brings together scientists and practitioners to discuss their latest results and ideas in all areas of Artificial Intelligence.
+We hope that successful applications presented at AAIA'18 will be of interest to researchers who want to know about both theoretical advances and latest applied developments in AI.

-Papers related to theories, methodologies, and applications in science and technology in this theme are especially solicited.
-Topics covering industrial issues/applications and academic research are included, but not limited to:
+Papers related to theories, methodologies, and applications in science and technology in the field of AI are especially solicited.
+Topics covering industrial applications and academic research are included, but not limited to:

 - Decision Support